-A Stash Investment Account is another type of account you can easily set up on Stash.
-It allows you to invest in Stocks, ETFs, and bonds with as little as $5.00.
+A Stash Personal Brokerage account is a type of account you can easily set up on Stash.
+It allows you to invest in Stocks, ETFs, and bonds with as little as $1.00.
 They also offer the option of fractional shares.

-Stash offers three main subscription plans that can be set up depending on your financial goals.
+Stash offers 3 main subscription plans depending on your financial goals.

-The beginner plan might be for those who are just starting out – and want to invest in the simplest possible way as well as learn the basics of investing.
+The beginner plan is for those who want to learn the basics of investing and invest in the simplest way possible.

-With the Beginner plan, you get a personal investment account, debit account access, Stock-BackⓇ rewards, and free educational content, helping you learn as you go.
+With the Beginner plan, you get a personal investment account, bank account1, and free educational content, helping you learn as you go.

 This plan might be for those looking to build a more stable foundation for their financial life.

 Finally, there’s Stash+!
-You can use this plan to grow your financial power.
+You can use this plan to help grow your financial power.

-You get all of what the Growth plan has to offer plus investing accounts for two kids, a metal debit card with 2x Stock-BackⓇ rewards, as well as monthly market insights reports.
+You get all of what the Growth plan has to offer plus investing accounts for two kids4, a metal debit card with 2x Stock-Back® rewards2, as well as monthly market insights reports.